 From the operator's station, data flows to a whole rack of computers and controllers that break down the image and figure out how every individual pixel must be lit.
 These machines format the data that goes to the tiles, and the tiles then decode the data to create the correct image.

 The sign itself uses about 500,000 watts when all the LEDs are on.
 That doesn't count the power used by the 12 air conditioning units.
 The tiles and their LEDs turn all of that power into light.
 The light is able to produce an stunning, bright color display that can be clearly seen both day and night.

-For more information on the NASDAQ Tower, the stock market and related topics, see the links on the next page.
+For more information on the NASDAQ Tower, the stock market and related topics, see the links below.